-Foot massage can make your entire body feel better.
+A benefit of foot massage is it can make your entire body feel better.
 This effect is due at least partly to the many nerve endings in the feet that send relaxation signals to the rest of the body.

-Although reflexology is sometimes called foot massage, real reflexology isn't massage but an energetic technique that uses pressure on specific points on the feet (and hands and ears) to affect the whole body.
-However, many massage therapists do combine reflexology techniques with massage techniques for the feet.
+Note: Although reflexology is sometimes referred to as massaging the feet, real reflexology isn't massage but an energetic technique that uses pressure on specific points on the feet (and hands and ears) to affect the whole body.
+However, many massage therapists do combine reflexology and massage techniques.

 This article contains three videos demonstrating how to massage feet: a Swedish-style routine, a Thai massage routine, and a self-massage routine.
 Then there's a written description of foot massage techniques, followed by general foot care tips and tips for people with diabetes.

 If you like, you can use a foot massage gel, such as this one:

 Blend ingredients in a one-ounce (30-ml) flip-top bottle.
 Use as desired.

 Taking time to practice good foot care will help your feet stay healthy and pain-free.
 Are the muscles of your feet flexible and strong?
 Unfortunately, most people ignore these muscles and their feet in general, leading to a wide range of foot problems, including bunions, hammertoes, and plantar fasciitis.